dspeterson/dory/doc/design.md

 Kafka supports compression of individual message sets.
 To send a compressed message set, a producer such as Dory is expected to encapsulate the compressed data inside a single message with a header field set to indicate the type of compression.
-Dory allows compression to be configured on a per-topic basis.
+Dory allows compression to be configured on a per-topic basis, and currently supports Snappy and gzip compression.
+For gzip compression, a compression level may optionally be specified.
-Although Dory was designed to support multiple compression types, only Snappy compression is currently implemented.
 Support for new compression types can easily be added with minimal changes to Dory's core implementation.

 Dory may be configured to skip compression of message sets whose uncompressed sizes are below a certain limit, since compression of small amounts of data may